arista-netdevops-community/avd-cEOS-Lab/README.md

 1. Deploy cEOS-Lab Leaf Spine topology using [containerlab](https://containerlab.srlinux.dev/).
 2. Configure the Leaf Spine Fabric using Arista Ansible [AVD](https://avd.sh/en/latest/index.html)

-The same AVD templates can also be used with vEOS-Lab and physical Lab switces with slight changes to management IP and VRF.
+The same AVD templates can also be used with vEOS-Lab and physical Lab switches with slight changes to management IP and VRF.

 ## Installation